 7. Local churches and community centers

-Keep an eye on your local churches and community centers, such as the Red Cross and YMCA, because some of them may offer assistance to families in need during back-to-school season.
-YMCA of Greater Houston, for instance, hosts Operation Backpack every year to provide school supplies for kids in need.
+Keep an eye on your local churches and community centers, such as the Red Cross and YMCA, as some of them may offer assistance to families in need during back-to-school season.
+YMCA of Greater Houston, for instance, hosts Operation Backpack every year to provide free school supplies for kids in need.
 Organizations often alert local media about planned fundraisers, so stay tuned to the news if you want to know about upcoming events.